Undergraduate Bulletin

 Please note:

-• Only two, 200-level courses may be used in the major elective category unless permission is received from the department.
+- Only two courses below the 300 level may be used in the major elective category unless permission is received from the department.

 E. Upper-Division Writing Requirement